by Shannon Thomason

 “After Sōsaku Hanga” will be a companion exhibition to the BMA’s exhibition, “Shin Hanga: Japanese Prints from the 1920s and 1930s.”
 The sōsaku hanga movement ran counter to the shin hanga movement, the prints of which were aimed largely at Western audiences and promoted a nostalgic view of traditional Japanese subjects, such as beautiful women and landscapes.
 The tensions between these movements reflect the stresses within Japan and the Japanese art world during the 20th century, Cummings says.

-or visit the UAB Department of Art and Art History online or the AEIVA online.
 Several students from Cummings’ recent graduate seminar have participated in curating the Indian exhibition.
 Contemporary production of textiles in rural India reveals a trend of increasing female autonomy, say students Megan Moore and Amy Williamson.

 “I have been studying the India NGOs that help women generate income by employing them to do embroidery work in their homes,” Williamson said.
 “Women who are part of one of these organizations not only have a means to support their families but have received social benefits, from increased respect in the family setting to women being elected city officials.”